zaratanDotWorld/choreWheel/docs/tools/chores.rst

   | Doing 20 easy chores for 5 points each? *Go nuts*.

   It all works.
-  There is no right or wrong way to participate.
+  There is no right or wrong way to participate, although waiting until the last day is *probably* the worst strategy.

 Quickstart
 ----------